Lundalogik/LimeBootstrapAppStore/CreateCustomerBFUS/README.md

 #CreateCustomerBFUS

 ##Info
-This app is a supplement to the big LIME - BFUS integration that gathers data from BFUS and writes it to LIME.
+This app is a supplement to the big LIME Pro - BFUS integration that gathers data from BFUS and writes it to LIME.
 It could however, from a technical standpoint, also be used separately.

 The app lets the user create a LIME Pro prospect customer in BFUS.
 The customer will then automatically be part of the main integration.
 It is also possible to udpate some data in LIME Pro and send it to BFUS.

 If BFUS already has a customer with the same organizational number or civic registration number, the user will receive a warning.
 It is possible for the user to override that warning by clicking the Yes button that is automatically shown in case of a warning.
 LIME Pro will then resend the customer with a flag lettning BFUS know that it should suppress the registration number warning.

-###Important Notices
+#####Important Notices
 * The BFUS version must be 6.1 or higher.
 * In the current version, the app only says that there is information missing on the customer record if BFUS returns an error claiming that some required information is not provided.
 A future improvement of the app could be adding support for showing to the user which information BFUS wants.
 * BFUS does not support updates of the address on an existing customer.